mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 fn. with_preemption_mode("allow")
 ```

-And another function that can only be scheduled on preemptible noodes:
+And another function that can only be scheduled on preemptible nodes:

 ```
 import mlrun